Everyone loves monsters. The likes of King Kong, Godzilla, and the Xenomorph are all as iconic as any human film star.

 According to Noel Clarke he based this monsters design on Venom and Carnage the Spider-Man villains.
 You can see certain elements of the villains look in the beast, namely its big long claws and massive big eyes.

-Overall Storage 24 may not be an all time classic, but I’d say its at least an above average Brit horror flick, and it certainly benefits from having what I think is a very unusual and frightening monster.
+Overall Storage 24 may not be an all time classic, but I’d say its at least an above average Brit horror flick, and it certainly benefits from having a very unusual and frightening monster.

 9/ Prince of Darkness

-The thing that scared me the most in this film however was what happened to the main heroine who sacrifices herself to stop Satan by pushing it through the portal it plans to use to summon the Anti God into our universe.
-Thus though she saves the universe, she is trapped on the other side with by a pissed off satan and an evil god forever!
+The thing that scared me the most in this film however was what happened to the main heroine, Catherine Danforth, who sacrifices herself to stop Satan by pushing it through the portal it plans to use to summon the Anti God into our universe.
+Though she saves the universe, Catherine is trapped on the other side with by a pissed off satan and an evil god who will undoubtely take out their frustrations on poor Catherine forever!

-I had nightmares about being trapped on the other side for months after I saw this film and I also couldn’t go near a mirror for a while after too.
+I had nightmares about being trapped on the other side for months after I saw this film.
+I also couldn’t go near a mirror for a while after too.

 8/ Titanosaurus (Terror of Mechagodzilla)